Lauri Markkanen: 2024–25 season

 On 23 October, in the first game of the season, Markkanen recorded 35 points and nine rebounds, in a 126–124 home loss against Memphis Grizzlies, the team coached by his fellow-countryman Tuomas Iisalo.
 For the rest of the season, he was mostly sidelined due to tanking, for which the Jazz were fined $100,000 by the league.

 2025–26 season

 On 27 October, Markkanen put up a new career-high 51 points, along with 14 rebounds, in a 138–134 overtime win over the Phoenix Suns.
 He became the first Jazz player to break the 50-point mark in a regular season game since Karl Malone on 7 April 1998.
-On November 16, Markkanen scored 47 points in a 150–147 double-overtime win over the Chicago Bulls.
+On 16 November, Markkanen scored 47 points in a 150–147 double-overtime win over the Chicago Bulls.
 He had his second consecutive 40-point game for the Jazz, hitting that mark in back-to-back games for the first time in his NBA career.
+Towards the end of the regular season, the franchise continued tanking by sitting Markkanen and some other star players.
+On 12 February 2026, the Jazz were fined $500,000 by the NBA for sitting out Markkanen and Jaren Jackson Jr..
+Markkanen played 42 games and averaged a career-high 26.7 points, 2.1 assists and 1 steal.